ewilded/psychoPATH/README.md

 ..//...//...//...//...//...//...//...//test.jpg
 ..//...//...//...//...//...//...//...//...//test.jpg

+b) the upload directory is located outside the document root, that is why we need to employ both directory traversal and full document root path guessing.

 After the series of file upload attempts, we check the document root for existance of the file we tried to create: http://example.org/test.jpg

-b) the upload directory is located outside the document root, that is why we need to employ both directory traversal and full document root path guessing.
-Please use the get_docroots.pl script in order to generate the payloads (it is based on the way --os-shell feature in sqlmap generates potential document roots).
-Then use them all and check for existance of the file in the document root.
+The default configuration of get_docroots.pl provides us with a full list of possible payloads covering both above scenarios.
+Its list of known document root paths is generated the same way --os-shell feature in sqlmap does.

 2) Bypassing any file upload restrictions